This practice note includes detailed advice on:

 Practices are likely to face a range of risks which can generally be categorised as strategic, operational and regulatory risks.
 These might include risks to:

-- the running of the business eg loss of data, loss of key staff, or
+- the running of the business, eg loss of data, loss of key staff

-- compliance with regulatory requirements eg system errors, being unaware of changes in requirements, poor supervision, rogue partners.
+- compliance with regulatory requirements eg system errors, being unaware of changes in requirements, poor supervision, rogue partners, or

-- the governance of the business eg due to rapid expansion, geographical spread
+- the governance of the business, eg due to rapid expansion or geographical spread.

 The risks each practice faces will vary, as will the extent of the risk.
 You may wish to seek a range of views from staff about the risks you face, as it is likely that different individuals will have different perceptions.